FINANCIAL AGREEMENT: IS IT RIGHT FOR YOU?

 What property is included in a financial agreement?

-Can property I had before the relationship began, be included in property settlement?
+Can property I had before the relationship began, be included in the property settlement?

 Property brought into the relationship by one party can be included in the property settlement, however, complex legal principles exist to determine how much, if any, of the property should be considered.